New! Applications are now open: https://secure.cbic.org/iMISCBIC/cbic/ltcip-application/

 No, we only offer computer-based testing through Prometric.
 The examination can be taken a physical testing center or at home via Prometric’s live remote proctoring platform, Pro-Proctor.

-Yes, candidates who have a learning disability, a psychological disability, or other disability that requires an accommodation in testing should indicate this on their application and are required to submit the Documentation of Disability and Request for Special Exam Accommodations form with their application.
+Yes, candidates who have a learning disability, a psychological disability, or other disability that requires an accommodation in testing should indicate this on their application and are required to submit the Request for Testing Accommodations form with their application.

 CBIC encourages all candidates to review the exam content outline: https://www.cbic.org/CBIC/Exam-Prep-Resources.htm.